petrovg/flickrpicker/README.md

 # FlickrPicker

-FlickrPicker is an implementation of UIImagePickerController that allow you to pic images from Flickr.
+FlickrPicker is a UIImagePickerController-like class that allow you to pic images from Flickr.

 ## Description

 FlickrPicker is used the way you would use a UIImagePickerController.
-You present it modally and when it finishes it calls the
+You present it modally and when it finishes it calls the approopriate method of:

+    - (void)imagePickerController:(UIImagePickerController *)picker didFinishPickingMediaWithInfo:(NSDictionary *)info;
+    - (void)imagePickerControllerDidCancel:(UIImagePickerController *)picker;

 # Getting started